Sean McGillicuddy Sean McGillicuddy

 In 2017 we renovated the shop and made it into as much of a traditional toyshop as I could.
 I didn’t tell my father I was doing that seeing as he never got over the name change over the door, he’d love the changes when he saw them, I thought again!
 I took trips to Germany and visited old and new toyshops there because the Germans know toys!
 I got some inspiration there and we closed for two weeks in the run up to the Listowel Races in 2017 and were ready for Christmas.
 Then in 2020 I relocated back to Kerry and started running the shop full time.
 And then we had to close.
 Covid.

-We got through Covid and I began to think, if I can get the business through this, maybe this life is an option?
+We went through Covid and I began to think, if I can get the business through this, maybe this life is an option?
 I did grow up above the shop so maybe I do know how to do this?
 We got through.

 Then in 2021, Jackie passed away, there was no going back then.
-Even though he hadn’t had much to do with the shop in his final years, and surprisingly we didn’t speak much about the shop, barring asking for all the towns people and how they are getting on and what they are at now, when he passed I felt the loss of his presence around the shop and as I felt a bit out at sea.
+Even though he hadn’t had much to do with the shop in his final years, and surprisingly we didn’t speak much about the shop, barring asking for all the towns people and how they are getting on and what they are at now, when he passed I felt the loss of his presence around the shop and I felt a bit out at sea.
 But a drive also came over me.
 After over 120 years things weren’t going to end now.
 Not on my watch.

 One of the major things that keeps me plugging away is the community here in Listowel.
 At testing times the people have always been there for my family and I like to think my family have been there for them.
 Meeting the people in the shop and having the chats which can be as everyday as talking about the weather or things a bit more meaningful as talking about old times or lost loved ones.
 Small independent shops are not so common anymore, but where you have family businesses and small towns, you have a place to meet your friends, a place to come for a chat, a place to get your shopping and a place where you are welcomed.
 Having things like our century old tradition of “The Club” really maintains a community spirit.
 The Club is where people can pay a small deposit on items and we hold them until they have the money to pay them off.
 So, they pop in weekly or biweekly, pay a bit off and we can really get to know our customers that way, and it can be particularly handy for customers around Christmas time when expenses are high!

 We had to roll with the times too.
-We joined facebook, instagram, started this website, got a cool and funky new logo which we printed on our bags, got a spot on a national documentary for RTE called The Toyshop, and more unconventionally, re-opened Corbetts in late 2023 as a hobby shop where people come and play trading cards, make models and play board games.
+We joined Facebook, Instagram, started this website, got a cool and funky new logo which we printed on our bags, got a spot on a national documentary for RTE called The Toyshop, and more unconventionally, re-opened Corbetts in late 2023 as a hobby shop where people come and play trading cards, make models and play board games.
 So now Corbetts’s has “McGillicuddy’s” and “The Hobby Space” over the door…I’m going to have to streamline that one.

 Read More